idibidiart/react-native-responsive-grid/README.md

 Being able to readt to layout changes, including changes due to device rotation (for apps that allow it), is a key aspect of responsive design.
 This grid is designed to enable dynamic response to layout changes (see the demos at the start of this Readme)

-Columns and Rows have `position: 'relative'` by default to keep them within the layout flow, but they can have position absolute specified in style for overlays and such.
+Columns and Rows have `position: 'relative'` by default to keep them within the layout flow, but they can have `position: 'absolute'` specified in style prop, for overlays and such.

 The Grid component is a stateful top-level component (at root, above ScrollView, ListView, FlatList et al but below a Modal and Drawer) Grid should not be inside another Grid and it is only needed if you wish to respond to orientation and layout changes by re-running the render() function.
 It uses the children-as-funnction pattern to pass its state, including its dimensions and any user-defined state, along with screen dimensions, to its children.
 The user may define Grid state in its props.
 The Grid also passes it's async render-causing setState method to its children.